 Those readers who know me or have heard me speak are unlikely to be surprised to hear that I felt compelled to do a few quick sums to see what this meant in terms of percentages … overall, around three quarters of the women planned to bury their placentas, about ten per cent planned a lotus birth and just under ten per cent of women planned to consume their placenta.
 It is important to note that it is often possible to do more than one of the above.

-(This makes me want to go back through my records now and see what this breakdown is in the women that I have attended!
-I’ll let you know if and when that happens!!)
+(This makes me want to go back through my records now and see what this breakdown is in the women that I have attended!)

 ‘All participants who spoke about placenta burial chose a specific tree or shrub in their yard or bought a specific tree or shrub for it (Burns 2014: 44) … The tree or shrub chosen was commonly fruit bearing, specifically so the placenta could contribute to the nourishment of food that would in turn nourish the family.’
 (Burns 2014: 45)